firebase/firebase-android-sdk/contributor-docs/best_practices/dependency_injection.md

 ## Scope

-Unline Component, Dagger does not use singleton scope by default and instead injects a new instance of a type at each injection point, in the example above we want `MySdk` and `MySdkInteropAdapter` to be singletons so they are are annotated with `@Singleton`.
+Unlike Component, Dagger does not use singleton scope by default and instead injects a new instance of a type at each injection point, in the example above we want `MySdk` and `MySdkInteropAdapter` to be singletons so they are are annotated with `@Singleton`.

 See [Scoped bindings](https://dagger.dev/dev-guide/#singletons-and-scoped-bindings) for more details.